stephanlensky/galaxy-book4-linux-sound/README.md

 ## Testing your solution

 I am willing to run any commands for you to help test things.
-Please just reach out, either here on GitHub or in our Discord server: https://discord.gg/msgJHDwTfe
+Please just reach out here on GitHub or privately through email.

 ## If you are also having this problem...